MD, Johns Hopkins School of Medicine, 2004

 PhD, Johns Hopkins Bloomberg School of Public Health, 2004

-Rachel L. J. Thornton, MD, PhD is an Assistant Professor of Pediatrics at Johns Hopkins University in the Division of General Pediatrics and Adolescent Medicine.
+Rachel L. J. Thornton, MD, PhD is an Associate Professor of Pediatrics at Johns Hopkins University in the Division of General Pediatrics and Adolescent Medicine.
 She is a board certified pediatrician and public health researcher who previously served as a Health Policy Advisor to the U.S. Department of Housing and Urban Development and has worked on the National Prevention Strategy and Implementation Plan.
 Her policy work addresses Health in All Policies with an emphasis on housing, community development, and urban planning policy.
 Her research focuses on childhood obesity and cardiovascular disease risk, health disparities, and social determinants of health.
 She has expertise in racial/ethnic disparities in heath and health care and is committed to informing the development of novel interventions to eliminate health disparities by addressing individual-, family-, and community-level factors that contribute to disparities in child and adolescent obesity and cardiovascular disease risk.
 She directed a health impact assessment (HIA) of Baltimore City's comprehensive zoning code rewrite, funded by the Robert Wood Johnson Foundation, which was highlighted in the Centers for Disease Control and Prevention 2014 Health Equity Guide and has been selected by the Society of Practitioners of Health Impact Assessment (SOPHIA) as a model HIA Report.
 This HIA also contributed to significant revisions in Baltimore City’s proposed zoning code related to alcohol outlet location and density.

 After receiving her B. A. from New York University, Dr. Thornton received an M.D. from Johns Hopkins School of Medicine and a Ph.D. in Health Policy and Management from the Johns Hopkins Bloomberg School of Public Health.
 She then completed residency training in Pediatrics at Johns Hopkins Hospital.
 She received additional fellowship and postdoctoral training in behavioral aspects of cardiovascular disease and general academic pediatrics and later in public policy as a White House Fellow.
 Dr. Thornton is a board certified general pediatrician and maintains a primary care practice at the Children’s Medical Practice at Johns Hopkins Bayview where she also teaches residents.